pforret/jekyll.forret.com/_posts/2023/2023-12-02-nowi-can-just-print-that-video.md

 yt-dlp -q --write-info-json -o '$output' '$url'
 ```
 So the Downloader class now also downloads the metadata file and parses it.

+In practice: this is often used in Instagram reels, and YouTube shorts, less so with TikTok posts.

 ## Step 3: extracting the voiceover